Which open-weight model should we choose? MoE? Q4?

-Mr. Hasegawa (Service Reliability Group (SRG) of the Media Headquarters)@rarirureluis)is.
+Hasegawa from the Service Reliability Group (SRG) of the Media Management Division (@rarirureluis)is.

-This article is a guide that explains technical terms such as open weights, quantization, and MoE to help readers solve the complex problem of selecting an AI model, enabling them to easily select the AI model that is best suited to their hardware environment.
+This article explains technical terms such as open weights, quantization, and MoE to solve the complex problem of choosing a model and serve as a guide to help readers confidently select the AI model best suited to their hardware environment.

-The Qwen3.5 is the latest open weight model being developed by Alibaba.
+The Qwen3.5 is the latest open-weight model developed by Alibaba.

-I use it with browser-use and with Brave Leo AI BYOM.
+I use it in browser-use mode and with Brave Leo AI's BYOM model.

-I was using Gemini 3.1 Pro for browser-use purposes, but I didn't notice any difference (personal experience).
-In fact, the response time has become faster, thanks to the local environment.
+I was using Gemini 3.1 Pro for browser-use purposes, but I didn't notice any difference (subjectively).
+In fact, thanks to the local environment, the response time has improved.

 What exactly is "open weight"?

-Recently, the term "open weight" has been heard more and more in the AI community.
+Recently, I've been hearing the term "open weight" more and more in the AI community.

-Many people may wonder, "How is this different from open source?"
+Many people probably wonder, "How is this different from open source?"

-Open Weights is a format in which only the weights of a trained model and the minimum code required for inference are made public.
-The training dataset, detailed training procedures, and details of hyperparameters are not made public.
+Open weights are a form of modeling where only the weights of a pre-trained model and the minimum code required for inference are made public.
+The training dataset, detailed training procedures, and hyperparameter details are not made public.

-In other words, a major feature of OpenWeight is that companies and researchers can download and run the "model itself" in a local environment.
+In short, a major feature of OpenWaite is that companies and researchers can download and run the "model itself" in their local environment.

-LLM parameters are usually represented as high-precision floating-point numbers such as bfloat16 or float32.
-However, handling these as is would require tens to hundreds of GB of memory.
+LLM parameters are typically represented using high-precision floating-point numbers such as bfloat16 and float32.
+However, directly handling these numbers would require tens to hundreds of gigabytes of memory.

-This is where a technology called "quantization" comes in.
+That's where the technology called "quantization" comes in.

-Quantization is a technique that reduces file size and memory consumption by reducing the number of bits used to represent each weight in a model.
+Quantization is a technique that reduces file size and memory consumption by decreasing the number of bits used to represent each weight in a model.

-For example, if a value that is normally expressed in 16 bits is compressed to 4 bits, the file size can be reduced to about one-fourth of its original size, simply by calculation.
+For example, if you compress a value that is normally represented in 16 bits to 4 bits, you can reduce the file size to about one-quarter of its original size through simple calculation.

 UD-IQ2_XXS